 - Oats: Exhibit to consist of one-gallon sample.
 Variety must be named. - 2413 Barley: Exhibit to consist of one-gallon sample.
-Variety must be named. - 2414 Alfalfa: Exhibit to consist of one-gallon sample.
-Variety must be named. - Edible field beans: Exhibit to consist of one-gallon sample of seed from most recent harvest. - Edible field beans: Bundle of five plants (with roots intact) from most recent harvest.
+Variety must be named. - 2417 Brome Grass Seed: Exhibit to consist of one-gallon sample of seed. - 2418 Other Tame Grass Seed: Exhibit to consist of one-gallon sample of seed. - 2421 Edible field beans: Exhibit to consist of one-gallon sample of seed from most recent harvest. - 2422 Edible field beans: Bundle of five plants (with roots intact) from most recent harvest.
 (Example Lentils) - 2423 Miscellaneous Crops: Exhibit to consist of one gallon sample of seed or 10 heads produced from current project.
-Variety must be named. - 2424 Cotton: Provide 10 open bolls, not 10 plants.
+Variety must be named.
+(Example popcorn) - 2424 Cotton: Provide 10 open bolls, not 10 plants.
 Place bolls in a bag that can breathe (not a sealed plastic bag), so mold doesn't develop.